Dale Murphy: Hall of Fame candidacy

-Although he continued to earn the requisite 5% to remain on the ballot, Murphy averaged only 13.6% over the first twelve years of voting.
-(Election to the hall requires 75%.)
-In the first decade of his eligibility, he "peaked at 23% in 2000 and fell to 11.5% in 2009."
-Moreover, as writers may only vote for ten players each year, some have argued that the candidacy of stars from the 1980s, such as Murphy, will become imperiled as a wave of more recently retired players with more statistically impressive credentials becomes eligible in the 2010s.
-Noting his low vote totals, Murphy has said, "Since I'm not that close [to election] … I don't think about it that much."
-On January 9, 2013, in his 15th and final appearance on the Hall of Fame ballot, Murphy secured 18.9% of the vote, falling well short of the 75% necessary to enter the Baseball Hall of Fame on the BBWAA ballot.
-Since Murphy's removal from the BBWAA ballot, his Hall of Fame candidacy has been considered twice by the Modern Era Baseball Committee, in 2018 and 2020, and once by the Contemporary Baseball Era Players Committee in 2022.
+Since the expiration of Murphy's eligibility on the BBWAA ballot, his Hall of Fame candidacy has been considered twice by the Modern Era Baseball Committee, in 2018 and 2020, and once by the Contemporary Baseball Era Players Committee in 2022.

 Post-baseball life

 From 1997 to 2000, Murphy served as president of the Massachusetts Boston Mission of the LDS Church.

 In 2005, Murphy started a non-profit organization called the iWontCheat Foundation to promote ethical behavior, and deter steroid use and cheating in youth athletics.
 Since 2008 all players from the participating teams at the Little League World Series wear the "I WON'T CHEAT!" embroidered patch above the Little League Baseball logo on the left sleeve of their jerseys.

 In 2008, he was appointed to the National Advisory Board for the national children's charity, Operation Kids.
 Murphy serves as a national advisor to ASCEND: A Humanitarian Alliance.
 Murphy is a long time supporter of Operation Smile and also currently serves on the organization's Board of Governors.

 During the 2012 MLB season, Murphy was a part of the Atlanta Braves TV broadcasting crew and participated in the telecast of at least 14 games.

 He was the first-base coach for the USA team in the 2013 World Baseball Classic.

 In 2017 he opened a restaurant, Murph's, in Atlanta near Truist Park, where the Braves have played since the 2017 season.
-He lives in Alpine, Utah.
+The restaurant closed in August 2025.
+Murphy lives in Alpine, Utah.